Curb appeal is always an important aspect of your homes aesthetics, especially in the summer months.

 The details of your architecture and exterior accessories can add a lot to your curb appeal.

-Incorporating some architectural detail can add a lot of interest to your home.
-Whether you accentuate these details or paint them to blend in with your exterior, these little or possibly big details can go a long way.
+Incorporating some sort of architectural detail can add a lot of interest to your home.
+Rather you accentuate these details or paint them to blend in with your exterior, these little or possibly big details can go a long way.

 Smaller details such as your house numbers, exterior lighting, and front door hardware can be an easy and inexpensive way to update your home.
 These small fixes can drastically add a more inviting element to your home.
-When selecting fixtures and hardware make sure to purchase all of them in the same finish.
-If your light fixtures are one finish and your door hardware is another, it can create a negative disconnect to the overall look of your home.
+When selecting these fixtures and hardware make sure to purchase all of them in the same finish.
+If your light fixtures are one finish and your door hardware is another then this will create a negative disconnect to the overall look of your home.

-As the warmer weather approaches, make sure your curb appeal is up to par!
+As the warmer weather is approaching make sure that your curb appeal is up to par!